Interpretable linguistic representations learned by LSTMs

 The big picture

-A schematic of the parahippocampal gyrus, which includes the hippocampus, and the perirhinal and entorhinal cortices.
+The parahippocampal gyrus includes the hippocampus, and the perirhinal and entorhinal cortices.
 The latter areas consist of the proposed sites of memory consolidation in the human brain.
 Cells in these area are arguably the closest biological analogues to LSTMs.